 - The durable and strong Goodyear welt construction

-In conclusion, if you want durable, well built, high quality, comfortable work boots which are EH rated and will keep your feet and ankles protected, comfortable and fatigue free throughout the day, this pair of boots is definitely worth considering.
+In conclusion, if you want durable, well built, high quality, comfortable work boots which are EH rated and will keep your feet and ankles protected, comfortable and fatigue free throughout the day, this pair is definitely worth considering.
 The combination of all the above mentioned features, plus the fact that they require no break in time means that you can purchase them and wear them to work straight out of the box without fear of blistering or discomfort.
-We recommend them highly if you are choosing the best boots for electricians.
+We recommend them highly if you are choosing the best on the market.

-KEEN Utility Men’s Milwaukee 6″ Soft Toe Work Boot
+KEEN Utility Men’s Milwaukee 6″ Steel Toe Work Boot

-These soft toe EH safety boots from Keen are a perfect choice for work boots for electricians whose work doesn’t require wearing composite or metal safety toe footwear.
-They are durable, very well constructed from high quality materials, and offer sufficient EH protection, slip protection and durability to make it to our top list of best boots for electricians.
+These soft toe EH safety boots from Keen are a perfect choice for electrical workers whose job doesn’t require wearing composite or plain toe footwear.
+They are durable, very well constructed from high quality materials, and offer sufficient EH protection, slip protection and durability to make it to our top list.

 Here are some of the characteristics which won us over: